1.2 – Transportation and the Physical Environment

 While physical and historical considerations are at play, introducing new transport technology or adding new transport infrastructure may lead to transforming existing networks.
 Recent developments in transport systems such as container shipping, long-range aircraft, and the application of information technologies to transport management have created a new transport environment and spatial structure.
 These transport technologies and innovations have intensified global interactions and modified the relative location of places.
 In this highly dynamic context, two processes are taking place at the same time:

 • Specialization.
 From a situation of diversification, linked geographical entities can specialize in producing goods for which they have an advantage and trading for what they do not produce.
 As a result, efficient transportation systems are generally linked with higher levels of regional specialization.
-Economic globalization underlines this process as specialization occurs as long as the incurred savings in production costs are higher than the incurred additional transport costs.
+Economic globalization underlines this process as specialization occurs as long as the savings in production costs are higher than the additional transport costs incurred.

 • Concentration.
 The continuous evolution of transportation technology may not necessarily have expected effects on the spatial structure, as two forces are at play; concentration and dispersion.
 Linked geographical entities may see the reinforcement of one at the expense of others, notably through economies of scale.
 This outcome often contradicts regional development policies that provide uniform accessibility levels within a region.